 - I Wished You Were Dead: Bix feels responsible for his dad's death due to this trope.
 What actually happened was that Bix punched his abusive father in self-defense, and the lout died of an alcohol-induced heart attack.

 - Even though the sheriff and his deputy are standing guard, they leave the jailhouse unlocked and have both their guns and the cell keys in easy access for intruders, which the lynch mob very easily takes advantage of.

 - Carrie's murder at the hands of Jesse probably could have easily been prevented.
 Bix never tried to get the police to go after Jesse and he keeps leaving Carrie alone in the Woods at night and this went on even after he already fought off Jesse earlier.

 - Jerk with a Heart of Gold: Bix

 - Near-Rape Experience: Bix stops one between Jesse and Carrie.

 - No-Holds-Barred Beatdown: Carrie's father delivers one to Bix, after Carrie's murder.
-In Bix' defense, this is because he absolutely refuses to fight back due to what happened with his father (see I Wished You Were Dead, above).
+In Bix' defense, this is because he absolutely refuses to fight back due to what happened with his father.

 - Police Are Useless: Almost averted.
 The sheriff locks Bix in the cell to protect him from the lynch mob until he can receive a fair trial, but is useless when it comes to stopping the mob from barging in and taking the keys.